-To appreciate the importance of water in living organism.

-$To \ understand \ the \ structure-function \ relationships \ of \ different \ types \ of \ biomolecules.$

-To understand the chemical logic (thermodynamics, mechanism, and catalysis) behind biochemical reactions.

-To have an overview of metabolic pathways, and appreciate how biomolecules are interconverting with each other.
+- To appreciate the importance of water in living organism. - To understand the structure-function relationships of different types of biomolecules. - To understand the chemical logic (thermodynamics, mechanism, and catalysis) behind biochemical reactions. - To have an overview of metabolic pathways, appreciate how biomolecules are interconverting with each other and their relationship with diseases.